seung-lab/connected-components-3d/README.md

 # background and will not join to any other voxel.
 labels_out = cc3d.connected_components(labels_in, delta=10)

+# If you're working with an image that's larger than memory you can
+# use mmapped files.
+The input and output files can be used independently.
+# In this case an array labels.bin that is 5000x5000x2000 voxels and uint32_t
+# in Fortran order is computed and the results are written to out.bin in Fortran
+# order.
+You can find the properties of the file (shape, dtype, order) by inspecting
+# labels_out.
+labels_in = np.memmap("labels.bin", order="F", dtype=np.uint32, shape=(5000, 5000, 2000))
+labels_out = cc3d.connected_components(labels_in, delta=10, out_file="out.bin")

 # You can extract the number of labels (which is also the maximum
 # label value) like so:
 labels_out, N = cc3d.connected_components(labels_in, return_N=True) # free